 The distribution of protocol fees can be adjusted by governance.
 Currently:

-35% of all collected Protocol Fees are paid to the DAO treasury where they are used primarily to fund the operations of the DAO as allocated by regular governance BIPS which allocate funds to Balancer DAOs Service Providers.
+35% of all collected Protocol Fees are paid to the DAO Treasury where they are used primarily to fund the operations of the DAO through regular governance proposals which allocate funds to Balancer DAO's Service Providers.

 65% of all collected Protocol Fees are paid out to veBAL holders in the form of direct fee flows or incentives for voting on pools that generate flows through the DAO.

 BIP-19 concerns redirecting fees destine for veBAL lockers.
 It's purpose is 2 fold: